slatedocs/slate/source/includes/_BLEProtocol.md

 Note that this fixed length attribute of the packets may change in future APIs.

 #### Byte 2: CRC
-The 8-bit CRC is calculated over the data section of the packet.
+The 8-bit CRC is calculated over both the header and data sections of the packet.
 The polynomial is initialized to 0x00.

 ```C
 crc = 0;